Do Pitbull Puppies’ Coat Change Color As They Grow?

 Most puppies lose their original coats between the age of 6 months and 18 months, Some Pitbulls will not have their full adult coats until they are 2 years old or more.

-Pitbulls change their puppy’s eyes color too.
+Pitbulls change their puppy’s eye color too.
 They change it between the age of 6 to 10 months.

 Their eyes and coat color change doesn’t happen overnight.
 It can take up to 1 year from this point for eyes and coat to take their permanent color.